codeschool-courses/JasmineCoffee/README.md

 The client-side of your application deserves some tests too.
 In this episode we'll look at how to use the Jasmine testing framework with CoffeeScript inside of Rails. http://www.codeschool.com/code_tv/testing-coffeescript-with-jasmine

-## Setup and Tests

-In order to setup the app locally, first run `bundle` to install dependencies.
-Then, run `bundle exec rake db:create db:migrate db:test:prepare` to setup you database.
-To run the test suite including Jasmine specs, run `bundle exec rake`.

 ## Notes

 gemfile add